Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 Prescriptive analytics takes the baton from predictive analytics and recommends specific actions or decisions based on the insights gained from predictive analysis.

 Prescriptive analytics models use a combination of historical data, business rules, and optimization algorithms to identify the best course of action in a given scenario.
-For example, prescriptive analytics can be used to optimize production schedules to minimize downtime or determine the optimal inventory levels to minimize costs while ensuring adequate stock.
+These are just some of the many manufacturing process optimization strategies avaiable.
+For example, prescriptive analytics can be used to optimize production schedules to minimize downtime or for demand forecasting to determine the optimal inventory levels to minimize costs while ensuring adequate stock.ermine the optimal inventory levels to minimize costs while ensuring adequate stock.

 Mastering Manufacturing Metrics: The ultimate guide to establishing, measuring, & reporting KPIs for peak plant performance.